When I travel, I always look for hidden gems that prove to be amazing destinations.

 A 92-mile stretch of Class I and Class II rapids that meanders past forest and pastureland, the Allagash is a front-row seat for the best nature can offer.

-Depending on how long you choose to paddle, you’ll be on the water from four to seven days, keeping an eye out for eagles and moose.
+Depending on how long you choose to paddle, you’ll be on the water for four to seven days, watching eagles and moose.